 Besides, you can find a wide variety of specialty beers brewed in local breweries.
 Most people like to taste beers at the brewery, but many others also love visiting beer pubs.
 Luckily there are lots of them in the whole of the Netherlands.

-The House of Bols offers a guided tour to visitors, allowing them to visit the company's facilities and taste the famous Dutch jenever and some cocktails.
+The House of Bols offers a guided tour to visitors, allowing them to visit the company's facilities and taste the famous Dutch genever and some cocktails.
 You can also learn about how the company makes cocktails and jenever in their facility.

-If you are a real beer lover then you are in the right place in the Netherlands.
-For example, you can visit special beer cafes all over the country and it is also possible to get a tour at many breweries.
+If you are a real beer lover, then you are in the right place in the Netherlands.
+For example, you can visit special beer cafes all over the country, and it is also possible to get a tour at many breweries.
 Below you will find some of the nicest brewery cafes in the Netherlands.

 This is a beer that comes from Haarlem.
 The name comes from the fact that the beer comes from barrels of no less than 112 liters.
-They call these barrels "Jopen".
+They call these barrels "Jopen."
 They have a beautiful cafe and restaurant in a church in the center of Haarlem.
 Here you can enjoy delicious beers and food.

 This brewery is located in the beautiful city of Rotterdam.
 The brand is known for its bold flavor combinations.
 Kaapse Brouwers is located in the Fenix Food Hallen.
 This culinary hotspot is definitely worth a visit.

 De Beyerd is a brewery in Breda.
-The beer was created in 1838 and there are no fewer than 125 flavors and types available.
+The beer was created in 1838, and there are no fewer than 125 flavors and types available.
 In their brewer's café, you can taste all kinds of beers and also have a delicious snack.

 Because the Netherlands is known for its beer, it is certainly advisable to visit one of these breweries when you are in the Netherlands.

 Cheese-making has a long history in the Netherlands.
 Today, you can find hundreds of cheese varieties in the Netherlands.
 The most popular and commonly available cheeses in the Netherlands are Leidse cheese, farmer's cheese, and goat cheese.

 Gouda is available in different varieties, including the softer and creamier Jong and the sharper flavored Belegen.
 Edam is another famous cheese available in most shops.
 The cheese has derived its name from the town of Edam.
 The round shape and beautiful red-color rind make it the signature cheese of the country.

 According to Ben Coats, people in the Netherlands eat a lot of cheese and drink a lot of milk.
 They say this diet makes them the tallest people in the world, but not everyone agrees with this theory.

-The world famous Dutch cheese:
+The world-famous Dutch cheese: